-Risks Related to our Indebtedness and Convertible Senior Notes

-Our indebtedness and liabilities could limit the cash flow available for our operations, expose us to risks that could adversely affect our business, financial condition and results of operations.
-As of November 30, 2022, we had approximately \$618 million of consolidated indebtedness.
+Risks Related to our Indebtedness and Convertible Senior Notes financial condition and results of operations.
+As of November 30, 2023, we had approximately \$724 million of consolidated indebtedness.
 We may also incur additional indebtedness to meet future financing needs.
 Our indebtedness could have significant negative consequences for our security holders and our business, results of operations and financial condition by, among other things: